GoogleCloudDataproc/dataproc-spark-connect-python/README.md

 See [sparksql-magic](https://github.com/cryeo/sparksql-magic) for more examples.

 **Note**: Magic commands are optional.
-If you only need basic DataprocSparkSession functionality without Jupyter magic support, install the base package:
+If you only need basic DataprocSparkSession functionality without Jupyter magic support, install only the base package:
 ```bash
 pip install dataproc-spark-connect
 ```